Mandeeptalking/tradeeon-FE-BE-12-09-2025/ENTRY_CONDITIONS_ENGINE_ASSESSMENT.md

 ## Executive Summary

-This document assesses how the `EntryConditions` component integrates with the existing central trading engine.
-The component provides a comprehensive UI for defining entry conditions using technical indicators, but requires backend integration to evaluate and execute these conditions.
+This document assesses how the `EntryConditions` component integrates with the existing central trading engine. **The evaluator engine already exists** (`backend/evaluator.py` and `apps/bots/condition_evaluator.py`), so integration is primarily about mapping the frontend `EntryCondition` format to the existing evaluator's expected format.

 ---